ericvicenti/turbo-expo-starter/apps/react-native-app/README.md

 Welcome to a standard RN app within a Turbo monorepo!

+## To Run

+Check out the repo and run `yarn` in the repo root.
+Then run:

+- `yarn workspace react-native-app ios`, for iOS
+- `yarn workspace react-native-app android`, for Android
+- `yarn workspace react-native-app start`, to start the Metro server (you have already installed on iOS or Android)

 ### Note 1:

 Live Reload is not working.
 After saving files, the live-reload indicator appears but the new code does not run.